 Looking for a grocery list for two weeks?
-I'll share our two week meal plan on a budget, plus strategies for how to only grocery shop twice a month (no scurvy here!).
+I’ll share our two week meal plan on a budget, plus strategies for how to grocery shop for two weeks.

 More and more people seem to be joining the twice-a-month grocery shopping bandwagon, creating a grocery list for two weeks instead of one, and figuring out two-week meal plans on a budget.